buster-the-dog/sudoku/README.md

 # sudoku

-simple sudoku solver. takes a puzzle line by line on command line where '-' represents an empty space
+simple sudoku solver. run with `./tester [filename]` on a sudoku puzzle (blank spaces can be represented as hyphens `-`